UniSC - University of the Sunshine Coast

 UniSC Gympie is located in beautiful natural surrounds and connects to UniSC Sunshine Coast via a daily shuttle bus.
 Campus facilities include interactive learning technologies, collaborative study areas and computer labs.

-UniSC Gympie offers the Bachelor of Nursing Science and UniSC’s Tertiary Preparation Pathway.
+UniSC Gympie offers the Bachelor of Nursing, Undergraduate Certificate in Health, Diploma in Social and Human Services and UniSC’s Tertiary Preparation Pathway.

 UniSC Caboolture